What Is Inbound Recruitment? Why Is It Effective?

 Consider what you want to achieve

-Before launching your inbound recruitment campaign, it is important to craft a clear and detailed plan that includes your objectives.
+Before launching your inbound recruitment campaign, it’s important to craft a clear and detailed plan that includes your objectives.
 What do you want to accomplish?
 What candidates do you want to attract and hire?
-Just as a real estate agent does not target first-time homebuyers with articles about downsizing for empty nesters, a company that is interested in filling entry-level positions should not focus on content that emphasizes management roles.
+Just as a real estate agent does not target first-time homebuyers with articles about downsizing for empty nesters, a company interested in filling entry-level positions should not focus on content emphasizing management roles.

 Are you striving to find spectacular and seasoned senior-level managers?
 That requires a different approach.
 Successful inbound recruitment strategies target candidates at all career stages.
 Again, think like a marketing professional who is developing a multi-pronged campaign to generate awareness for your product or service.